 Multitasking is bad for your brain because your brain is only designed to do one thing at once.
 In fact, studies have shown multitasking lowers your job satisfaction, productivity, and creativity.
 It’s a terrible time management strategy and needs to be stopped.

 Use the Pomodoro technique

-Just knowing you’re working towards a reward — 5 or 30 minutes of distraction time — should be enough to keep you on track.
+Just knowing you’re working toward a reward — 5 or 30 minutes of distraction time — should be enough to keep you on track.
 If you want to sweeten the deal, use those 5-30 minutes doing something you know you enjoy, like grabbing a coffee, going for a walk, or reading a book.

 For more on this topic, check out 10 Proven ways to improve focus and reclaim a wandering mind.